 Hydrophilic catheters are a technological step up from the standard uncoated catheters.
 However, they’re just as easy to use once you get the hang of it.
 This catheter type has a thin coating that activates with water to become super slippery and well lubricated.
 This means the lubricating solution is directly bonded to the catheter tube, so you don’t have to worry about it sloughing off, getting messy, or starting to hurt.
 It helps reduce friction inside the urethra to make catheterization more comfortable.

-While some hydrophilic catheters require a period of soaking the catheter in water for up to 60 seconds, the popular GentleCath Glide is ready to use as soon as you pop its included water packet.
-Other types, such as the Coloplast SpeediCath catheter is packaged and pre-soaked in its own saline solution, so it is also ready to use when you open it.
+While some hydrophilic catheters require soaking in water for up to 60 seconds, the popular GentleCath Glide is ready to use as soon as you pop its included water packet.
+Other types, such as the Coloplast SpeediCath catheter, are packaged and pre-soaked in their own saline solution, so they are also ready to use when you open them.

 Closed System Catheters